 Western Health, Board director

-Western Health, Chair, Audit and risk committee
+Western Health, Chair, audit and risk committee

 Australian Psychological Society, Board director

-Australian Psychological Society, Chair, Governance and risk committee
+Australian Psychological Society, Chair, governance and risk committee

 Responsibilities: Chairperson, Finance, Audit and Systems Committee